MohamedAliMerali/React-18---Code-with-mosh/04 - Building Forms.md

 ## Two ways binding

+What is a two-way binding in React?
+The concept of two-way binding in React typically refers to the synchronization of data between the state and the UI.

 Like this we can clear the inputs after submission...

-Two ways binding means for inputswe don't just listen to changes, but we can also pass a new value back into the inputs so we can reset orchange the input programmatically, using the value attribute and set it to the state var.
+Two ways binding means for inputs we don't just listen to changes, but we can also pass a new value back into the inputs so we can reset orchange the input programmatically, using the value attribute and set it to the state var.

 ```jsx
 import React, { useState } from 'react';